 - •

-Travel from Kos to Athens via the Kos (Main Port) and Piraeus ports, with ferries running 6 days a week, all year-round.
+Travel from Kos (All Ports) to Athens (All Ports) via the Kos (Main Port) and Piraeus ports, with ferries running 7 days a week, all year-round.
 The first ferry from the Kos (Main Port) port departs at 12:05, and the last at 22:35 from Kos (Main Port).
-From June to September, there are approximately 9 crossings per week.
-In quieter periods, the route is served by around 2 crossings per week.
-The fastest ferry departs from Kos (Main Port) and reaches Piraeus in 11h 30min, while on average the ferry trip from all ports lasts about 12h 22min.
-Ticket prices range from €63.00 to €142.00.
-Book your tickets online to Athens with Ferryscanner for an easy booking experience and the best price guarantee.
+From June to September, there are approximately 8 crossings per week.
+In quieter periods, the route is served by around 1 crossings per week.
+The fastest ferry departs from Kos (Main Port) and reaches Piraeus in 11h 30min, while on average the ferry trip from all ports lasts about 12h 28min.
+Ticket prices range from €63.00 to €79.00.
+Book your tickets online to Athens (All Ports) with Ferryscanner for an easy booking experience and the best price guarantee.

 Can I take a ferry from Kos to Athens?